davidchesnut/sp-general-docs/docs/how-to-create-filter-editors-for-performancepoint-services-in-sharepoint-2013.md

 7. Define controls that expose the properties that you want users to view or modify.
 The sample filter editor first declares variables for the web server controls that are defined in the user interface component, which is an ASPX page.
 The sample editor also defines a button control that enables users to submit changes.
 Then, the editor calls the  [CreateChildControls()](https://msdn.microsoft.com/library/System.Web.UI.Control.CreateChildControls.aspx) method to make the controls available on the page.

-    > [!Note]
+    > [!NOTE]
 > The editor defines programming logic separately from the user interface.
 Instructions for creating the user interface component of the editor are beyond the scope of this documentation.

-    The sample filter editor performs steps 8 through 12 in the  **Page_Load** method. **Page_Load** is also used to initialize and validate variables and controls, populate controls, and save state information for the custom filter and helper objects.
+    The sample filter editor performs steps 8 through 12 in the **Page_Load**method.**Page_Load**is also used to initialize and validate variables and controls, populate controls, and save state information for the custom filter and helper objects.

-8. Set the  [AllowUnsafeUpdates](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.ServerCommon.ServerUtils.AllowUnsafeUpdates.aspx) property to **true**.
+8. Set the  [AllowUnsafeUpdates](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.ServerCommon.ServerUtils.AllowUnsafeUpdates.aspx) property to**true**.
 This enables the filter editor to write data to the repository without using form POST operations.

 9. Retrieve the parameters from the query string and set them as values for local variables, as shown in the following code example.